Ivsoffy/WIKI_parser/README.md

 `wiki_graph.png`, with nodes and edges.
 You may use any third-party library for that.

 The main rule here is that the size of the node should correspond to the number of incoming connections.
 The more connections - the larger the node in render.
-This way the "greatest pages" in your dataset will be the best visible ones.
+This way the 'greatest pages' in your dataset will be the best visible ones.

 You can get additional score in this task if your script optionally can generate not only `.png`